Jason is a globally recognized leader in the field of Chinese medicine and has practiced for over 15 years in Boulder, Colorado.

 - Detoxification (Liver, environmental toxins, biotoxins, mold)

 I can help you awaken transformation through refined acupuncture and my precise ancient knowledge of medicinal herbs.
-I will design a personalized treatment designed to help you integrate and heal the physical, emotional, and spiritual body.”
+I will design a personalized treatment designed to help you integrate and heal the physical, emotional, and spiritual body.
+Your treatments are modified as you change and heal.”

 Jason has been an incredible physician for our entire family.
 He always makes time to fit us in when we have something urgent and he is incredible at treating whatever we have going on: from skin conditions, to respiratory challenges, allergies, detoxing needs, singers throat issues, and more.
 His herbal formulas feel wonderful and always seem to really hit the mark.
 Jason has a wonderful capacity to listen, not only to his knowledge, but to his intuition and the patient’s body.
 Thank you! – Customer since November 2012